What is a Six Sigma Champion?

-Sets benchmarks associated with a project and periodically reviews a project’s success in meeting the benchmarks set.
+- Sets benchmarks associated with a project and periodically reviews a project’s success in meeting the benchmarks set.

-Ensures best practices are deployed by the team while executing a project.
+- Ensures best practices are deployed by the team while executing a project.

-Makes decisions on prioritizing individual project phases so as to eliminate redundancies while executing a project.
+- Makes decisions on prioritizing individual project phases so as to eliminate redundancies while executing a project.

-Makes a note of the best practices and focuses on obtaining continuous improvement while executing a project.
+- Makes a note of the best practices and focuses on obtaining continuous improvement while executing a project.

-Reports to the top management about the status of the project.
+- Reports to the top management about the status of the project.

 Traits of a Good Project Champion

 The top management of an organization may find the task of choosing a good project champion to be challenging.
 This is mainly because of the demanding nature of the job responsibilities that a project champion handles.
-Choosing the right project champion can determine the outcome of a project to a certain extent.
+Choosing the right person can determine the outcome of a project to a certain extent.
 Some of the traits that you should consider while choosing a Project Champion are as follows:

-He should be able to understand the management’s needs and relate it to the customer’s expectations.
+- He should be able to understand the management’s needs and relate it to the customer’s expectations.

-Be well versed with the technical aspects which are involved while executing a project.
+- Be well versed with the technical aspects which are involved while executing a project.

-Should be inspirational to motivate the team and get the best out of them in terms of work performance.
+- Should be inspirational to motivate the team and get the best out of them in terms of work performance.

-Should be able to achieve results with minimal or no errors while monitoring the entire execution phase of a project.
+- Should be able to achieve results with minimal or no errors while monitoring the entire execution phase of a project.

-Should have the ability to handle a large team and delegate the work by identifying the team’s areas of strengths.
+- Should have the ability to handle a large team and delegate the work by identifying the team’s areas of strengths.

 A project champion is usually an employee of the company belonging to the top managerial group.
 The chances of hiring a project champion on a contractual basis are minimal.
-In certain cases, the project manager takes up the role as champion if an appropriate individual to fill the position of project champion is not found.
+In certain cases, the project manager takes up the role as Six Sigma champion if an appropriate individual to fill the position of project champion is not found.